 Ask the Vet

-On behalf of the VRCCE team, let me personally assure you we are committed to supporting you and your pet during these uncertain times.
-As an essential business located in a town with community spread of the corona virus, we will remain open to address your needs unless or until the CDC mandates closure of all businesses.
+On behalf of the VRCCE team, let me personally assure you, we are committed to supporting you and your pet during these uncertain times.
+As an essential business, we remain open to address your needs unless or until the CDC mandates closure of all businesses.

 We have taken steps to 1) ensure your access to necessary services and 2) prevent the spread of illness.